 I travelled solo to Uzbekistan from India and found the Uzbeks as warm as my own people are back home.
 They literally made me their own and have left happy memories for life.

-Sometimes, the smallest gestures by strangers touches you in a big way.
-This works more when you are in a far away land.
-As a traveller, I can recall so many such wonderful moments during my solo trip to Uzbekistan.
+Sometimes, the smallest gestures by strangers touch you in a big way.
+This works more when you are in a faraway land.
+As a traveller, I can recall so many wonderful moments during my solo trip to Uzbekistan.

 People of Uzbekistan – The Heartwarmers

 When I first thought of taking a trip to Uzbekistan, I did a lot of research on the region.
 It was only fair given the fact that I was travelling to a region marked by unrest and turmoil in the past.